Brutus5000/BiReUS/README.md

 ## Example
 If you want to try it out, you can generate a demo repository using `python3 tests/create_test_server_data.py`.

-You can now generate the patches using `python3 run-server.py -p tests/example-server`
+You can now generate the patches using `python3 run-server.py update -p tests/example-server`

 The example contains all cases at least once (files/folders added, removed, unchanged, changed and zipped).